 It would help if you took time to prune Azaleas by cutting back the branches of these shrubs will also help renew overgrown plants.

-Keeping your Azaleas healthy throughout the growing season with good Azalea care will ensure an abundance of beautiful blooms for many springs to come.
+Keeping your Azaleas healthy throughout the growing season with good Azalea care will ensure abundant beautiful blooms for many springs.

 How to Prune Azalea Roots